Grumman F-14 Tomcat: Iran

 Iranian Tomcats were originally used as an early-warning platform assisting other less-sophisticated aircraft with targeting and defense.
 They were also crucial to the defense of areas deemed vital by the Iranian government, such as oil terminals on Kharg Island and industrial infrastructure in the capital Tehran.
 Many of these patrols had the support of Boeing 707-3J9C in-flight refueling tankers.
 As fighting escalated between 1982 and 1986, the F-14s gradually became more involved in the battle.
 They performed well, but their primary role was to intimidate the Iraqi Air Force and avoid heavy engagement to protect the fleet's numbers.
 Their presence was often enough to drive away opposing Iraqi fighters.
 The precision and effectiveness of the Tomcat's AWG-9 weapons system and AIM-54A Phoenix long-range air-to-air missiles enabled the F-14 to maintain air superiority.
 In December 1980, an Iraqi MiG-21bis accounted for the only confirmed kill of an F-14 by that type of aircraft.
 On 11 August 1984, a MiG-23ML shot down an F-14A using an R-60 missile.
 On 2 September 1986, a MiG-23ML using an R-24T missile mistakenly shot down an F-14 that was defecting to Iraq.
 On 17 January 1987, another Iranian F-14A was shot down; according to some sources it was shot down by a MiG-23ML.
 According to the latest data, the F-14A, which was shot down on 17 January, was destroyed by an R-40 missile fired by an Iraqi MiG-25PDS (pilot Captain Adnan Sae’ed), and the MiG-23 pilot did not claim any victory.

-Iraq also obtained Mirage F.1EQ fighters from France in 1981, armed with Super530F and Magic Mk.2 air-to-air missiles.
+Iraq also obtained Mirage F.1EQ fighters from France in 1981, armed with Super 530F and Magic Mk.2 air-to-air missiles.
 The Mirage F.1 fighters were eventually responsible for four confirmed F-14 kills.
 The IRIAF attempted to keep 60 F-14s operational throughout the war, but reports indicate this number was reduced to 30 by 1986 with only half fully mission-capable.